-Microsoft Exchange Server boasts of some advanced features and settings to manage email communication.
+Microsoft Exchange Server is the most popular email management system.
+It boasts of many advanced features and settings to manage email communication.
 By using these features, Exchange administrators can easily streamline the whole communication process of your business.
-But, at any juncture of time, you may face some unwanted errors which stop the flow of mails.
-One such error is ‘Exchange 2010/2013/2016 is not receiving external emails,’ which denotes that the Inbox is not receiving any email from the external environment.
+But, at any juncture of time, you may face some unwanted errors which stop the flow of emails.
+One such error is ‘Exchange 2010/2013/2016 is not receiving external emails,’ which indicates that the Inbox is not receiving any email from the external environment.

-Generally, the cause of such error is a faulty configuration of Exchange Server during the early phase of installation because of which it did not create a network connection with external servers.
-Now, when the Exchange Server receives any external emails, it gives the error ‘Exchange 2010, 2013, 2016 not receiving external emails.’
+Generally, the cause of such an error is a faulty configuration of the Exchange Server during the early phase of installation, because of which it did not create a network connection with external servers.
+When the Exchange Server receives any external emails, it gives the error ‘Exchange 2010/2013/2016 not receiving external emails.’

-Luckily, there are some reliable manual and automated methods which can remove any issue from Exchange and receive messages uninterruptedly.
+Luckily, some reliable manual and automated methods can remove any issue from Exchange and re-establish uninterrupted email communication.

 # Method 1.
 Restart Microsoft Exchange Transport services